-Connecting 17 Boston neighborhoods from the Neponset River Reservation to Bunker Hill Monument, the Walking City Trail is a 27-mile hiking path through some of Boston's most immersive parks, urban wilds, gardens, greenways, and residential neighborhoods.
+Connecting 17 Boston neighborhoods from the Neponset River Reservation to Bunker Hill Monument, the Walking City Trail is a 27-mile hiking path through some of Boston's most scenically immersive parks, urban wilds, gardens, and residential neighborhoods.

 As more American cities expand their pedestrian infrastructure with new multi-use trails, it's time to expand our idea of where hiking can happen.
-The city is a rustling, fragrant, and scenically rich ecosystem where paths and street walks can be connected to create long-distance hiking routes.
+The city is a rustling, fragrant, and historically rich ecosystem where paths and street walks can be connected to create long-distance hiking routes.
 What better place to model urban hiking than Boston, where visionaries like Frederick Law Olmsted brought the natural world to the city with the Emerald Necklace linear parks?
 Or where thousands walk the Freedom Trail each year?

 Slip on your comfiest shoes, grab some coffee from the nearest corner store, and use the maps or turn-by-turn directions from this website to hike the Walking City Trail today.
 Find out why Boston is often called "America's Walking City."
 And when you get home, share your hiking adventures and discoveries by using the hashtag #WalkingCityTrail

 As more American cities expand their pedestrian infrastructure with new multi-use trails, it's time to expand our idea of where hiking can happen.
-The city is a rustling, fragrant, and scenically rich ecosystem where paths and street walks can be connected to create long-distance hiking routes.
+The city is a rustling, fragrant, and historically rich ecosystem where paths and street walks can be connected to create long-distance hiking routes.
 What better place to model urban hiking than Boston, where visionaries like Frederick Law Olmsted brought the natural world to the city with the Emerald Necklace linear parks?
 Or where thousands walk the Freedom Trail each year?

 Slip on your comfiest shoes, grab some coffee from the nearest corner store, and use the maps or turn-by-turn directions from this website to hike the Walking City Trail today.
 Find out why Boston is often called "America's Walking City."
 And when you get home, share your hiking adventures and discoveries by using the hashtag #WalkingCityTrail